Thousands of Resources, Ready to help.

 State Historic Preservation Office

-SHPO staff continue to work in a hybrid environment and are most accessible by direct email.
-Research requests with our office must now be submitted electronically.
-Section 106 applications are accepted electronically.
-General inquiries can be sent to preservation@michigan.gov.
+SHPO staff work in a hybrid environment and are most easily accessible by direct email.
+Looking to do research?
+As of February 27, 2025 our process has changed as we begin to allow users to access our new online CRIS database.
+Section 106 applications may be submitted electronically.
+General inquiries may be sent to [email protected].
 We invite you to explore our Programs and Services below to learn more about historic preservation in Michigan.